New Icons for Microsoft Office 365

 Office for Mere Mortals helps people around the world get more from Word, Excel, PowerPoint and Outlook.
 Delivered once a week. free.

 It’s been five years since the Word, Excel, PowerPoint and other Office icons were given a new look.
 Now they’ve been announced and, frankly, we could not care less.

 New look icons don’t make any difference to anyone’s daily use of Office.
 It’s like supermarket groceries that boast ‘New Packaging’ as if any customers care?

 The new icons are OK, but one annoyance of the old buttons has been retained.
-There’s a glaring omission, can you see it?

 Source: Microsoft, rotated and cropped.

 From top left; Outlook, OneDrive, Word, Excel and Powerpoint.
 OneNote, Sharepoint, Teams, Yammer and Skype.

 Blue is the color of Word and Outlook